getdish/dish/services/README.md

 The daemon requires Redis, usually available from your package manager or: https://redis.io/topics/quickstart

-The worker daemon with `yarn run worker:watch`
+Run the worker daemon with `yarn run worker:watch`

 ## Crawlers